 The chronic pain and discomfort associated with TMJ disorders can put significant limitations on your life.
 You deserve to look and feel your best.
 Temporomandibular Joint Disorder (TMD), commonly called TMJ disorder, is a broad term used to describe a wide range of symptoms.
-The symptoms for TMJ disorder vary greatly from one patient to another and often mask themselves or are similar to those of other medical conditions, making diagnosis extremely difficult.
+The symptoms of TMJ disorder vary greatly from one patient to another and often mask themselves or are similar to those of other medical conditions, making diagnosis extremely difficult.
 Our dental office offers restorative dental care for patients with TMJ disorders in Virginia Beach, VA.

-Signs & Symptoms of TMJ Disorder
+Signs & Symptoms of TMJ Disorders

 If you can answer yes to any of these questions, you may have TMJ disorder

-Do you experience frequent, unexplained headaches commonly present upon waking?
+- Do you experience frequent, unexplained headaches commonly present upon waking?

-Do you have chronic shoulder, neck or facial pain?
+- Do you have chronic shoulder, neck, or facial pain?

-Does your jaw click or pop when you open or close it?
+- Does your jaw click or pop when you open or close it?

-Have you ever had a locked jaw or do you sometimes experience limited mobility in the jaw joint?
+- Have you ever had a locked jaw or do you sometimes experience limited mobility in the jaw joint?

-Do you clench or grind your teeth?
+- Do you clench or grind your teeth?

 TMJ treatment is entirely dependent on the patient and their specific diagnosis.
 Dr. Sinclair and Dr. Reichley offer a wide range of treatments, from splint therapy and night guards to bite correction procedures.
-Many of the symptoms of TMJ dysfunction are related to malocclusion, or a bad bite.
-If your teeth don’t make proper contact, it can contribute to many other problems including tooth wear, headaches, facial pain and issues with the TMJ.
+Many of the symptoms of TMJ dysfunction are related to malocclusion or a bad bite.
+If your teeth don’t make proper contact, it can contribute to many other problems, including tooth wear, headaches, facial pain, and issues with the TMJ.

 Oral Appliance Therapy for TMJ